-Fares, without City subsidy, over the next five years generally increase two percent annually.
+Fares, without City subsidy, over the next three years are estimated to be \$14,000.
 The fare ratio exceeds the ten percent fare ratio requirement in every year.
-If ridership grows as projected, use of local supplemental funds is not anticipated.
+If ridership remains steady as projected, use of local supplemental funds is not anticipated.